marbetschar/marco.betschart.name/areas/knowledge-management/zettelkasten.md

 A Zettelkasten enables you to to organize your notes into an entangled web of information.
 This in turn allows you to discover new ideas and connections between your notes which otherwise would have been kept hidden.

-The bigger your Zettelkasten grows, the more valuable it gets: Imagine a Zettelkasten which contains thousands and thousands of ideas.
+The bigger your Zettelkasten grows, the valuable it gets: Imagine a Zettelkasten which contains thousands and thousands of ideas.
 If you now have a specific question and start to explore this Zettelkasten it will provide ideas which you've already forgotten a long time ago - thus it will probably answer your question in surprising ways.